Sarah, Spain & Portugal Specialist

 My passion for travel was sparked by my first trip to India and a subsequent gap semester spent in India and Thailand.
 Determined to continue exploring the world, I chose a university with a campus in Madrid.
 I spent nearly two years there, taking regular art history classes in the Prado and Museo Reina Sofia, living with a host family and exploring the Iberian Peninsula as well as the rest of Europe.
 I recently returned to Spain to walk the Camino de Santiago, a pilgrimage of nearly 1,000 kilometres, and hiking through regions and towns I’d never been to before gave me an entirely new appreciation for the land I consider to be a second home.
 I then worked in politics in the UK before moving to Los Angeles to pursue acting, but travel called me back, eventually bringing me to Audley.

-Start planning your trip to Europe with Sarah by calling
+Start planning your trip to Europe with Sarah

 Q&A with Sarah